Am-White/Weather-Dashboard/README.md

 ## Description:

     This app relays realtime weather information for any location for a five day span.
+    While saving your previous searches in the left side bar.

 ## Installation:
     None.